JasonJiangs/JasonJiangs.github.io/_pages/about.md

 - *2018 - 2022*, Bachelor of Science, Computer Science.
 Wenzhou-Kean University. *Wenzhou, China*

 # 📰 News
+- *2025.09*: "Biosynthesis of Unnatural Cyclodipeptides through Genetic Code Expansion and Cyclodipeptide Synthase Evolution" is accepted by ***[Journal of the American Chemical Society](https://doi.org/10.1021/jacs.5c08627)***!
 - *2025.08*: "Evaluating DNA function understanding in genomic language models using evolutionarily implausible sequences" (follow-up work for GenBio workshop) is released on [arXiv](https://arxiv.org/abs/2506.10271v3).
 - *2025.08*: "SaprotHub: Democratizing Protein Language Model Training, Sharing and Collaboration for the Biology Community" is accepted by ***Nature Biotechnology***!
 - *2025.07*: "A tri-modal protein language model enables advanced protein searches" is accepted by ***Nature Biotechnology***!
 - *2025.07*: "Predicting function of evolutionarily implausible DNA sequences" is presented at [Q-BIO 2025 Conference: Emergent Orders in Living Systems Across Scales](https://cqb.pku.edu.cn/info/1064/3011.htm), see our [poster](https://jasonjiangs.github.io/images/nullsettes_poster.png).
 - *2025.06*: "Sequence Display-Enabled Machine Learning for Protein Evolution" is presented at [2025 Synthetic Biology: Engineering, Evolution, & Design](https://synbioconference.org/2025), see our [poster](https://jasonjiangs.github.io/images/seq_display_poster.png).
-- *2025.06*: "[Predicting function of evolutionarily implausible DNA sequences](https://jasonjiangs.github.io/images/nullsettes_genbio2025_poster.png)" is accepted by ***ICML 2025 Generative AI and Biology Workshop***!
+- *2025.06*: "Predicting function of evolutionarily implausible DNA sequences" is accepted by ***[ICML 2025 Generative AI and Biology Workshop](https://openreview.net/forum?id=YEmMJHZSGv)***!
 - *2025.04*: I will be joining the PhD program in Computational Biology and Bioinformatics at [USC QCB](https://www.qcb-dornsife.usc.edu/), Looking forward to the journey.
-- *2025.01*: "[Toward a privacy-preserving predictive foundation model of single-cell transcriptomics with federated learning and tabular modeling](https://www.biorxiv.org/content/10.1101/2025.01.06.631427v1)" was released to bioRxiv, see our X [post](https://x.com/Xiaojie_Qiu/status/1876676759577661895).
+- *2025.01*: "Toward a privacy-preserving predictive foundation model of single-cell transcriptomics with federated learning and tabular modeling" is released on [bioRxiv](https://www.biorxiv.org/content/10.1101/2025.01.06.631427v1), see our X [post](https://x.com/Xiaojie_Qiu/status/1876676759577661895).
 - *2024.09*: one paper on accurate nanoplastics classification has been accepted by ***ACS Nano***([paper link](https://pubs.acs.org/doi/abs/10.1021/acsnano.4c08316)), featured in the [cover](https://pubs.acs.org/cms/10.1021/ancac3.2024.18.issue-38/asset/ancac3.2024.18.issue-38.xlargecover-4.jpg).
 - *2023.07*: one paper on developing a multi-agent simulation model for pandemic spread is accepted by ***ALIFE 2023*** ([paper link](https://direct.mit.edu/isal/proceedings/isal2023/35/123/116938)).
 - *2022.08*: one paper on developing a protein recognition webserver is accepted by ***Bioinformatics*** ([paper link](https://academic.oup.com/bioinformatics/article/38/19/4643/6673135)).